Binational Colorectal Cancer Audit (BCCA)

 |Purpose / Aims:|

 BCCA data is used for clinical audit of the surgical practices of Australian and New Zealand surgeons for the purpose of quality assurance.
-The audit also works towards creating a large dataset containing Australian and New Zealand data that can be used for research and quality improvement purposes, with the aim of advancing knowledge and understanding of treatment for colorectal cancer.
+The audit also contributes towards creating a large dataset containing Australian and New Zealand data that can be used for research and quality improvement purposes, with the aim of advancing knowledge and understanding of treatment for colorectal cancer.
 By creating this dataset BCCA will be able to identify areas pertinent to patient safety, identify benchmarks and identify sites that may be performing outside the common bounds of the larger group.

 BCCA collects information on patient and tumour characteristics, colorectal cancer management, complications of treatment, and clinical quality indicators relating to quality of surgical and hospital care.